Run a baker node on Docker#

 Do not stake all of your funds or you will not have enough funds to cover transaction fees.

-Provide a --no-restake flag to avoid automatically adding the rewards to the staked amount on the baker.
+Provide a --no-restake flag to avoid automatically adding the rewards to the staked amount on the validator account.
 Read more about this behavior in the section Restake earnings.

-To start the node with these baker keys and bake blocks do the following.
+To start the node with these validator keys and produce blocks, do the following:

 1. Stop the currently running node.
 To do this, press Ctrl + C on the terminal where the node is running or run